Viewing this page on your device?

 Visual closure is the ability to correctly perceive an object or word, even when it is partly hidden.

-This ability helps you to quickly make sense of what you see, even if it is not all visible to you, which means you do not have to see every little detail in order to recognize something.
+This visual perception skill helps you to quickly make sense of what you see, even if it is not completely visible to you, which means you do not have to see every little detail in order to recognize something.

-A true visual based closure activity should be done completely visually, without drawing to complete a picture.
+A truly visually-based closure activity should be done completely visually, without drawing.
 This requires the brain to correctly perceive what the completed picture/word would look like, without using motor skills.

 Use the simple activities below to help develop your child's skills!